Happy Days

-Happy Days is an American television sitcom that aired on ABC from January 15, 1974, to July 19, 1984, with a total of 255 half-hour episodes spanning 11 seasons.
+Happy Days is an American television sitcom that aired on ABC from January 15, 1974 to July 19, 1984 with a total of 255 half-hour episodes spanning 11 seasons.
 Created by Garry Marshall, it was one of the most successful series of the 1970s.
-The series presented life in the 1950s and early 1960s Midwestern United States, and it starred Ron Howard as Richie Cunningham, Henry Winkler as his friend Fonzie, and Tom Bosley and Marion Ross as Richie's parents, Howard and Marion Cunningham.
+The series presented life in the 1950s and early 1960s Midwestern United States, where it also featured an ensemble cast, starring Ron Howard as Richie Cunningham, Henry Winkler as his friend Fonzie and Tom Bosley and Marion Ross as Richie's parents, Howard and Marion Cunningham.
 Although it opened to mixed reviews from critics, Happy Days became successful and popular over time.

 The series began as an unsold pilot starring Howard, Ross and Anson Williams, which aired in 1972 as a segment titled "Love and the Television Set" (later retitled "Love and the Happy Days" for syndication) on ABC's anthology show Love, American Style.
 Based on the pilot, director George Lucas cast Howard as the lead in his 1973 film American Graffiti, causing ABC to take a renewed interest in the pilot.
-The first two seasons of Happy Days focused on the experiences and dilemmas of "innocent teenager" Richie Cunningham, his family, and his high school friends, attempting to "honestly depict a wistful look back at adolescence".
+The first two seasons of Happy Days focused on the experiences and dilemmas of teenager Richie Cunningham, his family, and his high school friends, attempting to "honestly depict a wistful look back at adolescence".

 Initially a moderate success, the series' ratings began to fall during its second season, causing Marshall to retool it.
 The new format emphasized broad comedy and spotlighted the previously minor character of Fonzie, a cool biker and high school dropout.
 Following these changes, Happy Days became the number-one program in television in 1976–1977, Fonzie became one of the most merchandised characters of the 1970s, and Henry Winkler became a major star.
 The series also spawned a number of spin-offs, including Laverne & Shirley and Mork & Mindy.

-Like other Garry Marshall-related sitcoms such as Laverne & Shirley and Joanie Loves Chachi, Happy Days had its share of anachronisms.
-The show was set in the 1950s and 1960s yet characters were styled in a manner more true to the 1970s and 1980s.